WELCOME TO THE EAHR

 On average, an evaluation more than doubles the likelihood of an asylum-seeker winning their case to rebuild their life in safety in the United States.

-The EAHR currently has local staff facilitating evaluations from IRC offices in Dallas and Seattle, as well as Tucson through the IRC's Arizona Asylum Network.
-While telehealth has expanded the possibilities for providing evaluations to applicants based outside of these cities, we can only arrange evaluations in the states of Arizona, Texas, and Washington at this time due to complex cross-state licensure regulations and restrictions.
+The EAHR currently has local staff facilitating evaluations from IRC offices in Seattle and Tucson.
+While telehealth has expanded the possibilities for providing evaluations to applicants based outside of these cities, we can only arrange evaluations in the states of Arizona and Washington at this time due to complex cross-state licensure regulations and restrictions.

 EAHR staff receive and process referrals for evaluations from immigration case representatives, then pair referred applicants with medical and mental health experts in their community for evaluations.
 To ensure that all EAHR evaluations meet a high-quality standard, we provide clinical and logistical support to our ever-growing network of partners and volunteer evaluators throughout every step of the evaluation process: